skenqbx/rail/doc/plugins.markdown

   - `{boolean} auto` Enable auto-parsing when `Content-Type: application/json`
   - `{number} max` The maximum JSON size, defaults to `1048576` (1 MiB)

-_Note_: When the JSON size exeeds the maximum size, it's not parsed.
+_Note_: When the JSON size exceeds the maximum size, it's not parsed.
 The `response.buffer` is still available for manual parsing, though.

 **request options**